UMAprotocol/UMIPs/UMIPs/umip-93.md

 ## Rationale
 Apart from the weekend, there is little to no difference in prices on liquid major Forex pairs like JPYUSD.

+TraderMade’s price feed is an aggregated feed from multiple Tier One and Two Banks, Market-Makers and Data Providers.
+They are popular with Quantitative Traders, Fintech companies and Institutional customers who require a high quality and trusted feed.
+Although other price feeds can be used for forex pairs, we'd reccommend using TraderMade price feed.

+For collateral tokens price feed we'd reccommend using CryptoWatch, as it is the most widely used price feed currently on the market.
+CryptoWatch allows polling for price feeds from various exchanges, which allows getting a price feed even in the case where a certain exchange is in maintance or down due to technical reasons.
+Also the availability of multiple price feeds from various exchanges gives the opportunity to get a computed median price of a certain collateral token by comparing prices from various exchanges which mitigates the risk of a corrupted price feed.

 ## Implementation
 To construct UMA/XXX or XXX/UMA price feed, we need to combine two price feeds:
 •	To get UMA/XXX: we divide UMA/USD by XXX/USD, or multiply it by USD/XXX.